apostrophecms/apostrophe/packages/apostrophe-astro/MIGRATION.md

 export default defineConfig({
   output: isStatic ? 'static' : 'server',
   // Only configure allowedDomains for SSR — it is meaningless during
-  // static prerendering and triggers a spurious headers warning in Astro v6.
+  // static prerendering and triggers a spurious headers warning in Astro v6 and v7.
   ...(!isStatic && {
     security: { allowedDomains }
   }),